Strix – Nano Goblin

 The Nano Goblin will fly on 2S LiIon or LiPo packs.
 LiPo packs discharge to 7.2V, but LiIons can go lower than this.
 Most VTx’s on the market operate between 7V and 24V; but below 7V limits your choices.
 An all in one, 25mW FPV camera is an option.
 But, some of us want more power.
 A 7V VTx will stop working on a LiIon once the voltage drops below 7.5V-7.3V.

-The Nano Goblin is designed to run on 2S LiIon or LiPo packs, which can go down to 6V and 7.2V respectively.
-This is fine if you're electing to use an all in 1 25mW FPV camera, but if you want to use a normal VTx or one that can push out more signal power, the choice is somewhat limited.
-The regular VTx power requirements seem to start at 7V, but I've seen a 7V VTx stop transmitting at 7.2/7.3V, likely due to the power being drawn by the motor.
 I hunted around for a while to find the best solution I could, and I came across the RunCam TX200.
-This is a stand-alone VTx which is designed to run off a 5V power supply, can output at 25mW or 200mW, and has access to all the frequency bands, including Race Band; they even make a version that can use SmartAudio.
+This stand-alone VTx is powered by 5V, can output 25mW or 200mW, and has access to all the frequency bands including Race Band.
+There is even a version that can use SmartAudio.
 The only issue is that it has no audio and comes with a stock dipole.
-There's nothing I can do about the audio, but the TX200's dipole is connected using a U.FL connector.
+The TX200’s dipole connects using a U.FL connector.
 I ordered a TBS Unify Pro U.FL to SMA pigtail, which allows me to run any antenna I want.
-I chose the Lumineer AXII stubby due to its small size, low weight, and I've been pretty impressed seeing how it performed on other models.
+I’m using the Lumineer AXII stubby due to its small size, low weight.
+I’ve been impressed with it on other models.